jgaines42/Packing-Fraction-of-Proteins/README.md

 If the last lines are full of 0s, you have a path error

 8. After the tasks are finished, process by submitting process.sh (should only need 1-5 CPUs)
-	- first need to transfer process_volume_output.m to the cluster
 	- End result will be *_vol.txt file for each PDB
 	- If the output looks good, you can delete the other 100 files created for each PDB
 9. To calculate packing fraction, *_vor.txt has the voronoi volume and *_vol.txt has the actual volume